By Charles H. Smith

 Unlicensed copies China & Viet-Nam

 The first gun produced, bearing neither model or serial number, appeared in 1918 and was belt fed and with little resemblance to later Thompsons.
-This was followed by the Model 1919 in AS caliber.
+This was followed by the Model 1919 in .45 caliber.
 Provision was made for feeding by a box magazine while the rear grip was placed near the back of the receiver.
 One distinctive feature was the firing pin fabricated as forward extremity of the actuator.
 The cyclic rate of fire was approximately 1,000 rounds per minute.
 Some reports indicate that prototypes were made to fire various calibers.

 In 1920 the prototype was tested by the U.S. Government.
 On April 27, 1920, the Springfield Armory conducted functioning tests of the weapon.
 Test results were impressive: 2,000 rounds were fired with only one stoppage.
 A few months later the Marine Corps tested the weapon with similar results.